SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Inheritance.rst

 Whenever you set the ``currentSpeed`` property of an ``AutomaticCar`` instance, the property's ``didSet`` observer sets the instance's ``gear`` property to an appropriate choice of gear for the new speed.
-Specifically, the property observer chooses a gear which is the new ``currentSpeed`` value divided by ``10``, rounded down to the nearest integer, plus ``1``.
+Specifically, the property observer chooses a gear that is the new ``currentSpeed`` value divided by ``10``, rounded down to the nearest integer, plus ``1``.
 A speed of ``10.0`` produces a gear of ``1``,